st7art22/gulp-kit/README.md

 Simple gulp task-runner that watches over several projects.

-All projects have to be in the same folder though (works fine w/ simlinks):
+All projects have to be in the same folder though (works fine w/ symlinks):
 ```
 /projects-folder/
     project1/